avinash-vllbh/color-palette/README.md

 color-palette
 =============

-Simple ruby gem for web friendly set of colors that can used in different ways to add randomness to your application.
+A simple color gem that returns you with a palette of colors which are web friendly and easy to use.